Why is your cat eating grass and how can it affect her?

 Learn the causes, effects and alternatives to this behaviour and what to keep in mind when your cat is playing outside!

-When sharing your home with a cat you’ll inevitably discover the occasional odd behaviours they exhibit.
+When sharing your home with a cat you’ll inevitably discover the occasional odd behaviors they exhibit.
 Some may be entertaining, like when they get “the zoomies” and dash through your home like a race car.
 Others might worry you, like your cat eating grass.
 Here’s why and what to do about it.

 When and why your cat is eating grass